LAOS | VIENTIANE

 LAOS – Vientiane

-This dump project is active and funded by First Mile Recycling until December 2018
+This dump project is active, part-funded by First Mile Recycling until December 2018

 KM36 Rubbish Dump

 Km 36 rubbish dump is located about 30 kilometers outside Vientiane Capital city centre and has existed there since 2007.
 Today, with Vientiane citizens producing an estimated 400 tonnes of rubbish per day, the landfill has grown to an area of about 13 hectares (32.5 acres) to accommodate the waste.
 There are approximately 200 individuals working on the Km 36 rubbish dump each day, at least one quarter of whom are children and youths.
 These young people have never or infrequently attended school in order to help their families earn income.

 SSP have partnered with Peuan Mit (Friends-International Laos PDR), a great organisation who work together with the children and families to create exciting opportunities for their futures, off the dump by offering retraining at their vocational training centres.
 Small Steps Project funds the Peuan Mit Mobile School Outreach Programme, which visits the dump one day a week and consists of a team of experienced social workers who travel in a vehicle especially equipped with water, hygiene and medical supplies as well as educational provisions.
 This project and its services were expanded thanks to the development funding from Scott Dunn for first four years.
 Thanks to the generosity of First Mile Recycling for the continuation of this funding from 2017.